 These researchers were brought to Baie Verte for a second workshop, where they received feedback and built community partnerships.

 Summary Report: Baie Verte Peninsula Thriving Regions Workshop Phase 2, Baie Verte, June 7, 2018

-The researchers submitted full research plans, which were reviewed and approved by the fund evaluation committee.
-The researchers began their projects in the summer of 2018, and the Harris Centre and GO Engagement will plan another workshop likely in the early fall of 2019 to bring the researchers back to the region to discuss their results and next steps.
+The researchers submitted full research plans, which were reviewed and approved by the fund evaluation committee and began their projects in the summer of 2018.